melezhik/sparky/README.md

 $ nano $project/.triggers/$key
 ```

-File has to be located in project `.trigger` directory. `$key` should be a unique
+File has to be located in project `.trigger` directory.

-string identifying build _within_ directory ( on per project basis ).
+`$key` should be a unique string identifying a build _within_ directory ( on per project basis ).

 A content of the file should Raku code returning a Hash: